DeepLabCut/DeepLabCut/docs/functionDetails.md

 Firstly, you need to convert detections to tracklets.
 This step has several tracker types (`track_method`), and we recommend testing which one works best on your data.

+**Summary of current tracker types:**

+   - `box` detects the assembled animals (individuals) with bounding boxes, with a defined slack/margin specified at: `boundingboxslack` and connects them across time with a greedy box overlap metric `iou_threshold`.

+   - `skeleton` uses the skeleton, as defined in the config.yaml file to associate detected individuals across different frames.

+   - `single_object`: is a single-object tracker.
+I.e. links instances of the same bodyparts across frames (with no regard to individual animals, i.e. assembled individuals).
+Thus, this is ideally suited for rapid single object tracking (i.e. single-point animal tracking, cell tracking, etc.).
+For details, see https://github.com/DeepLabCut/DeepLabCut/pull/736

 ```python
 deeplabcut.convert_detections2tracklets(path_config_file, ['videofile_path'], videotype='mp4', shuffle=1, trainingsetindex=0, track_method='box')
 ```